 - to create an effective job hunting plan, to become acquainted with different job hunting methods and sources,

-- to prepare for a job/internship interview (to teach you how to properly present yourself during the interview).
+- to prepare for a job/internship interview (to consult you how to properly present yourself during the interview),

 We invite you to register for a career consultation: email@example.com.

 Students from EU or European Free Trade Association do not need a visa to enter the Republic of Lithuania.
-They can come and stay in Lithuania for 3 months and after that at the local Migration Department they must apply for the Certificate signifying their right to reside in Lithuania.
-For EU citizens, the process of employment in Lithuania is quite simple, they do not need any additional document.
+They can come and stay in Lithuania for 3 months and after that at the local Migration Department they must apply for the Certificate signifying their right to reside in the Republic of Lithuania (Certificate of Temporary Residence).

 Migration information centre (MIC) “I Choose Lithuania” consults international students on questions related to legal stay in Lithuania, social guarantees, health care, work and employment free of charge.
 Consultations in the centre are in Lithuanian, English and German languages.